WPSurfer.com

 Disable Access Application via IP

-Another security measure that you can take by simply is to disable access to your application via IP
+Another security measure that you can take by simply disabling access to your application via IP

 In default application, choose none.

-This is what people on the internet will see when they try to access your sites via IP
+This is what people on the internet will see when they try to access your sites via the server IP

 Update Plugins and Themes Regularly

-Another piece of advice for your site not to get compromised is to try to update your plugins, themes and WordPress Core Files regularly.
+Another piece of advice for your site not to get compromised is to update your plugins, themes and WordPress Core Files regularly.

-I usually update WordPress, my theme or plugins as soon as an update is released but I don’t understand people who don’t after a few have passed to make sure everything is alright with the update.
+I usually update WordPress, my theme or plugins as soon as an update has been released

 If your part of that group, make sure you check first if the update has to do with security fixes or not.

-Choose the best theme and plugins so you don’t have to worry that much about security issues.
+Choose the best theme and plugins so you don’t have to worry that much about security issues or site breaking.

 What about Bot Protection?